 Penny Stocks for Dummies

 Penny stock veteran and all-round nice guy, Peter Leeds teamed up with Wiley to launch the book.
 Originally the book was released in 2013, but a second edition was released in 2016 to keep up to date with the market.
 It provides a great insight for beginners with no previous knowledge of trading – advising investors on how to avoid scams, read financial reports and perform basic technical analysis.
-The book talks about how to identify and analysis penny stocks to make long-term investments rather than day trading them like others do.
+The book talks about how to identify and analysis penny stocks to make long-term investments rather than day trading them as others do.
 He goes through multiple examples of small companies that have exploded in price, making returns over 100% for lucky early investors.
-The strategy of long-term investing isn’t for everyone as it requires a lot patience but is more suitable for the average person who have a full-time job.
+The strategy of long-term investing isn’t for everyone as it requires a lot of patience but is more suitable for the average person who have a full-time job.

 The Complete Penny Stock Course

 Authored by Jamil Ben Alluch, the book provides a complete breakdown on everything needed to start trading low-priced stocks.
 Perfect for inexperienced traders looking for a roadmap to go from newbie to above average day trader without spending hundreds of hours watching videos lessons.
 Jamil basically takes Timothy Sykes’ lessons and breaks it down into a digestible form so people don’t have to watch hundreds of hours of video lessons.
 The main criticism from customers were some of the pictures were hard to read and pages were falling out.
 The content is good, it’s just that the book quality is poor.
 But for $29, the book is a bargain compared to the amount of useful information available within.